-- The transmission is in the neutral position. - The transmission is in gear with the clutch lever pulled and the sidestand up.
-See page 4-18 for more information. - 1.
-Turn the fuel cock lever to "ON". - 2.
-Turn the key to "ON" and make sure that the engine stop switch is set to "\( \cap \)". - Shift the transmission into the neutral position.
-(See page 6-2.)
+- 2. Turn the key to "ON" and make sure that the engine stop switch is set to "\( \cap \)". - Shift the transmission into the neutral position.
 The neutral indicator light should come on.
 If not, ask a Yamaha dealer to check the electrical circuit. - 4.
 Turn the starter (choke) on and completely close the throttle.
 (See page 4-12.) - 5.
 Start the engine by pushing the start switch.